-It is therefore not compulsory for a firm to grant a payment holiday of 3 months; but any alternative arrangement must be concluded to be in the customer's best interest.
-No fees should be charged for providing a payment holiday, but interest can continue to accrue on the remaining unpaid sums.
+It was therefore not compulsory for a firm to grant a payment holiday of 3 months; but any alternative arrangement had to be concluded to be in the customer's best interest.
+No fees were to be charged for providing a payment holiday, but interest could continue to accrue on the remaining unpaid sums.

 The FCA's guidance was updated on 16 June 2020 to coincide with the date at which the first payment deferrals began to come to an end.
-This guidance builds upon the FCA's previous publication and confirms that payment holidays can be extended for a further three months.
-The key points are:
+This guidance built upon the FCA's previous publication and confirmed that payment holidays could be extended for a further three months.